 Related Reading: 5 Scary Divorce Facts You Should Know

 Keeping your children at the forefront of your decision-making is essential during the holidays.
 Nowhere is this more important than when you have to interact with your ex.

 Maintaining the peace goes a long way towards creating a positive experience for your kids.
 And isn’t that what’s most important?

 Keep that in mind and take measures to set a good example for your kids.
 Choose your battles and minimize conflict.
 If your ex does things that irritate you, look for ways to find common ground.

 Even if it’s intentional, try not to engage or retaliate.
 It’s not easy–it may not even always be possible–but it’s vital to do what you can for the sake of your children.

-Making the effort to have a functional relationship with your ex will be important to your kids.
+Divorced dads making the effort to have a functional relationship with your ex will be important to kids.
 It demonstrates your commitment to them and provides consistency.
 This is especially true during the holidays.

 Related Reading: 6 Back-to-School Tips for Divorced Dads